Brandeis University: Early years

 Eleanor Roosevelt joined the board of trustees in 1949.
 Joseph M. Proskauer joined the board in 1950.
 Construction of on-campus dormitories began in March 1950 with the goal of ninety percent of students living on campus.

 Construction on an athletic field began in May 1950.
 Brandeis' football team played its first game on September 30, 1950, a road win against Maine Maritime Academy.
 Its first varsity game was on September 29, 1951, with a home loss against the University of New Hampshire.
+Its first varsity win was a score of 24–13, an away game at Hofstra University on October 6, 1951.
 Brandeis Stadium opened in time for a home win against American International College on October 13, 1951.
-The team won four of nine games during its first season.
+During its first season, the football team won four and lost four games during the regular season and then lost to the University of Tampa in a post-season game.
 Construction of a 2,000-seat amphitheater began in February 1952.

 The state legislature of Massachusetts authorized Brandeis to award master's degrees, doctorate degrees, and honorary degrees in 1951.
 Brandeis' first graduating class of 101 students received degrees on June 16, 1952.
 Leonard Bernstein, director of Brandeis' Center of Creative Arts, planned a four-day ceremony to commemorate the occasion.
 Held in the newly opened amphitheater, the ceremony included the world premier of Bernstein's opera Trouble in Tahiti.
 Eleanor Roosevelt and Massachusetts Governor Paul A. Dever spoke at the commencement ceremony.

-In 1953, Einstein declined the offer of an honorary degree from Brandeis, writing to Brandeis president Abram L. Sachar that "what happened in the stage of preparation of Brandeis University was not at all caused by a misunderstanding and cannot be made good any more."
+In 1953, Einstein declined the offer of an honorary degree from Brandeis, writing to Brandeis President Abram L. Sachar that "what happened in the stage of preparation of Brandeis University was not at all caused by a misunderstanding and cannot be made good any more."
 Instead, at the graduation ceremony for Brandeis' second graduating class of 108 students, individuals given Brandeis' first honorary degrees included Illinois Senator Paul H. Douglas, Rabbi Louis Ginzberg, and Alpert.
 1953 also saw the creation of the Department of Near Eastern and Judaic Studies, one of the first academic programs in Jewish Studies at an American university.
-Among the founders were distinguished emigre scholars Alexander Altmann, Nathan Glatzer and Simon Rawidowicz.
-Brandeis inaugurated its graduate program, the Graduate School of Arts and Sciences, in 1954.
+Among the founders were distinguished emigre scholars Alexander Altmann, Nathan Glatzer, and Simon Rawidowicz.
+Brandeis' graduate program, the Graduate School of Arts and Sciences, opened in fall 1954.
 In the same year, Brandeis became fully accredited, joining the New England Association of Colleges and Secondary Schools.
 As of 1954, Brandeis had 22 buildings and a 192 acre campus.